tomByrer/cloudflare-docs/content/workers/get-started/quickstarts.md

 {{<worker-starter title="GraphQL Yoga" repo="the-guild-org/yoga-cloudflare-workers-template" description="The most flexible, fastest, and lightest GraphQL server for all environments, Cloudflare Workers included.">}}

-{{<worker-starter title="Flareact" repo="flareact/flareact" description="Flareact is an edge-rendered React framework built for Cloudflare Workers.
-It features file-based page routing with dynamic page paths and edge-side data fetching APIs.">}}

-{{<worker-starter title="Sunder" repo="sunderjs/sunder-worker-template" description="Sunder is a minimal and unopinionated framework for Service Workers.
-This template uses Sunder, TypeScript, Miniflare, esbuild, Jest, and Sass, as well as Workers Sites for static assets.">}}

 ---

 ## Built with Workers